Travelling to Siquijor and wondering where to stay in Siquijor Island?

 White Villas Resort

-Right on the beach of Solangon, in between the famous Tubod Marine Sanctuary and sunset spot Paliton Beach, White Villas Resort is a cosy place that has buckets of charm.
+Right on the beach of Solangon, in between the famous Tubod Marine Sanctuary and Paliton Beach, White Villas Resort is a cosy place with buckets of charm.

-Rooms come with a flat-screen TV with satellite channels and all have a private bathroom with shower.
-Some have terraces and pool views, and there’s free WiFi for all.
-You’ll find Family Villas that have 2 large double beds, free-standing Bungalows with 1 double bed that come with/without sea views, and more Standard and Bunk Bed rooms in the main complex.
+Rooms come with a flatscreen TV and all have a private bathroom with shower.
+They are very comfortable and clean.
+Some have terraces and pool/sea views, and there’s free WiFi throughout, although the quality is poor.
+Choose from villas with 2 large double beds, free-standing Bungalows with 1 double bed, and more Standard and Bunk Bed rooms in the main complex.

 Click here for the latest prices.